 If you are looking to recruit candidates or acclimate your new hires, use our place-based marketing tips to help elevate your pitch.
 Moving for a job is a big step (especially if they’ve never visited before), and these tidbits will help show a candidate or new hire how they can live their best life here in Baton Rouge.

 Tips for HR professionals recruiting candidates:

 Anytime you talk about your company, whether it is on your website, promo materials, job postings, or even social media, make sure you mention Baton Rouge in the copy.
 Use the key messages featured above.

-When your company brings in out-of-market candidates, hire us to provide a customized tour of Baton Rouge.
-We’re experts at it.
-In fact, when a candidate who goes on one of our tours is offered a job, there’s a 94% chance they’ll accept the offer.
-Contact our director of talent development to schedule a tour today.
+Bringing in out-of-market candidates?
+Hire us to provide a customized tour of Baton Rouge.
+We're experts at it.
+In fact, there's a 94% chance a candidate who is offered the job and has gone on our tour will accept the offer.
+Contact our Director of Talent Development to schedule a tour!

 Tips for HR professionals acclimating new hires:

 So you’ve got a new hire and you want to help them acclimate as quickly as possible?
 Invite them to browse our comprehensive Life in BR section with details on community resources, how to get involved, things to do, overviews of neighborhoods and the education system, and much more.